Hurricane Milton tornado outbreak: Background

 On October 5, a tropical depression developed in the western Gulf of Mexico, strengthening into Tropical Storm Milton shortly thereafter.
 The storm proceeded to explosively intensify near the Yucatán Peninsula, becoming the 5th-most intense Atlantic hurricane on record on October 7.
-That same day, as Hurricane Milton approached Florida, the United States's Storm Prediction Center (SPC) outlined a slight risk convective outlook for much of southern Florida, observing that enhanced low to mid-level flow, dew points in the mid 70s, and favorable timing with peak daytime heating would lead to a conducive environment for tornadogenesis as Milton's outer convective bands swept the area.
-On October 9 at 0600Z, the SPC issued an enhanced risk of severe weather in central and southern Florida as the hurricane approached, with a 10% hatched tornado outlook due to intense convection, MLCAPE at 1500 to 2000 J/Kg, and storm relative helicity values soaring above 350 m2/s2 being forecasted, favoring the development of supercells.
+That same day, as Hurricane Milton approached Florida, the United States's Storm Prediction Center (SPC) outlined a slight risk convective outlook for much of southern Florida, observing that enhanced low to mid-level flow, dew points in the mid 70s (about 24 °C), and favorable timing with peak daytime heating would lead to a conducive environment for tornadogenesis as Milton's outer convective bands swept the area.
+On October 9 at 06:00 UTC, the SPC issued an enhanced risk of severe weather in central and southern Florida as the hurricane approached, with a 10% hatched tornado outlook due to intense convection, MLCAPE at 1500 to 2000 J/kg, and storm relative helicity values soaring above 350 m^{2}/s^{2} being forecasted, favoring the development of supercells.
 Rainbands stretching far from the center allowed the tornado outbreak to stretch further south.